Important Days in November 2022

 10th November – World Science Day for Peace and Development

 Every year 10th November is observed to focus on the important role of science in society and the need to engage the wider public in debates on emerging scientific issues.
+The theme of World Science Day for Peace and Development on 10 November 2022 is Basic Sciences for Sustainable Development.
+It is being celebrated within the International Year of Basic Sciences for Sustainable Development, which kicks off on 8 July 2022.
 Main highlight here is the important of Peace and Development of Scientific works.

 11th November – Armistice Day (Remembrance Day)

 11th November is observed as the Armistice Day as it is also known as Laemistice de la Premiere Guerre Mondiale in France.
 This day is also observed as the commemoration of the end of World War I. There are some countries which also calls this day as Remembrance Day.
 During 11th November 1918, an armistice was also signed between the Allied Forces and Germany at Compiegne in northern France.

 On 11th November, it is observed to commemorate the birth anniversary of India’s first Education Minister Maulana Abul Kalam Azad.
 The Minister has also served the first education minister of independent India from 1947 to 1958.